8 Tips for Successful Program Management

 6

-But before we get into the details of successful program management, let us take a closer look at the definition.
-We need to clarify it to avoid possible misunderstandings.
+But before we get into the details of successful program management, let us take a closer look at important terms in program management.
+We need to clarify them to avoid possible misunderstandings.

 Let’s go!

-Definition: A program comprises multiple interdependent projects.
-All of these projects serve to achieve an overall goal.
+Program management involves multiple interdependent projects.
+All projects in a program serve to achieve one overall goal.
 So, we can define a program as a master project with many subprojects.

-There is yet another difference: Project portfolio management, in German-speaking regions, generally defines the overall strategic direction of the programs and projects.
+There is yet another difference: Project portfolio management, in German-speaking regions, generally defines the higher-level strategic direction of the programs and projects.

 The difference between project portfolio management, multi-project management, and program management